-The Eleanor B. and Harry E. Beasley

-Scholarship - This scholarship was established in honor of Eleanor B. Beasley, longtime Board of Trustees member at EACC and her husband Harry E. Beasley.
+The Eleanor B. and Harry E. Beasley Scholarship - This scholarship was established in honor of Eleanor B. Beasley, longtime Board of Trustees member at EACC and her husband Harry E. Beasley.
 Recipients of the scholarship must be graduates of a high school in St. Francis County and must be a sophomore with a grade point average of 3.00 or higher.
 The scholarship will be awarded to students in the fall and spring terms at EACC.
-Application deadline is August 15th.
+Application deadline is the first day of fall classes.